mapbox/streambot/readme.md

 # streambot

+## Deprecated

+As of 11/18/2016, AWS introduced [a native mechanism for providing environment variables to lambda functions](https://aws.amazon.com/about-aws/whats-new/2016/11/aws-lambda-supports-environment-variables/), which is also [supported by CloudFormation](https://aws.amazon.com/about-aws/whats-new/2016/11/aws-cloudformation-supports-aws-serverless-application-model-aws-lambda-environment-variables-and-new-cli-commands/).
+These features negate the gap that streambot existed to fill.
+You **should not** use streambot to configure new Lambda functions.

+---

 [![Build Status](https://travis-ci.org/mapbox/streambot.svg?branch=master)](https://travis-ci.org/mapbox/streambot)

 Streambot is a tool to help you manage [AWS Lambda](http://aws.amazon.com/lambda/) functions as persistent services via [AWS CloudFormation templates](http://aws.amazon.com/cloudformation/).
 It provides assistance for common scenarios where existing CloudFormation support is still inadequate.